-We’ll explore the museum of cycling champions, which features paraphernalia including bicycles and jerseys and hear anecdotes about this fascinating sport.
+We’ll visit the former house of Fausto Coppi, which features a museum about one of the greatest cycling champions of the past century, that includes bicycles, jerseys, old newspaper clippings and more.
 And finally, we’ll meet a nearby chocolate maker for a visit and sample of his revered art in sweet form!

 Our food journey concludes with a final dinner celebrating local recipes, an array of wines, and our great memories of an unforgettable tour together.